-Our Learning Environment has just gone through a major upgrade which has seen, in the past eight months, four of our six classrooms transformed into new and exciting learning spaces.
+Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 For the two years prior to this we spent considerable time looking at other schools, talking with principals, teachers and students, researching mainly on the web and visiting a number of newly built schools, especially in Auckland, before determining what we wanted to achieve, within the constraints of what we already had and of course the budget.